at-peter/comix/README.md

 Feb 25, 2021

 Changes that will be made:
-- adding algorithms from pymarl
+- adding value decomposion algorithms from pymarl
--
+- adding the smac environment to the partially observable multiagent particle environment (POMPE)

 # Deep Multi-Agent Reinforcement Learning for Decentralised Continuous Cooperative Control